MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 ### 5. Get the scrolling direction

 Here, we get the direction of the page/ element that the user is scrolling.

-The variable `prevScrollY` store the previous number of pixels that the page/ element was scrolled vertically.
+We have a variable called `prevScrollY` to store the number of pixels that the user previously scrolled the page/ element vertically.

-If the current number of pixels is greater than the previous number of pixels then the page/ element has scrolled downward.
-Otherwise upwards.
+*If (the current number of pixels > the previous number of pixels) Then the page/ element has scrolled downward.
+Otherwise upwards.*

 ```javascript